Tuna Tartare

 • I recommend serving this dish cold so you can chill everything for 15-20 minutes beforehand.

-• Feel free to switch up the marinade with a light Asian-style sauce, like potsticker sauce or eel sauce.
+• Feel free to switch up the marinade with a light Asian-style sauce, like my potsticker sauce or eel sauce.

-To Store- Keep leftovers in an airtight container, refrigerated, for up to two days.
+To Store.
+Keep leftovers in an airtight container, refrigerated, for up to two days.
 Do not consume raw fish if kept longer than three days.

-To Freeze- If you don’t want to use all the tuna for this recipe, you can wrap the fish up tightly (no air pockets whatsoever) and store it in the freezer for up to two months.
+To Freeze.
+If you don’t want to use all the tuna for this recipe, you can wrap the fish up tightly (no air pockets whatsoever) and store it in the freezer for up to two months.
 You cannot freeze the prepared tuna tartare.

 tuna tartare served.